You Shall Not Be Moved – Jeremiah 4

 Then you shall not be moved.

-As believers, we are entitled to call upon the blessing and protection of the Lord wherever we are, such as on the highway, in the jail house, or wherever we may go.
+As believers, we are entitled to call upon the blessing and protection of the Lord wherever we are, such as on the highway, in jail, or wherever we may go.
 I frequently ask for and claim this blessing whenever I start up my car or enter a ministry opportunity.
-(I also sometimes ask Him to rise up and let His enemies be scattered).
+I also sometimes ask Him to rise up and let His enemies be scattered, especially when in a prison or jail.

 The psalmist has recorded some of the blessings that we are promised and entitled to receive if we call upon the name of the Lord.